 T is for Time-frame – set a time-frame for your goal as it will give you a clear target to work towards.

 Are you feeling a little lost?
 In need of some advice?
-Whether it be wellbeing care, academia or student planning, we have you covered.
+Whether it be wellbeing or academia, we have you covered.

 Having trouble with your program or course?
 Are you concerned about your classes?
 Curious about tutorials?
-If you have any questions regarding your academic progression, university or tutorials, book in to see the Dean of Studies, Michael D’Arcy.
+If you have any questions regarding your academic progression, university or tutorials, please make an appointment with our Dean of Studies, Michael D’Arcy.